-Anne is going to continue in spring 2021 on with an artistic postdoc research project on clarinet compositions with Jewish themes by Alexander, Grigory and Yulian Krein, funded by the Finnish Cultural Foundation.
+Currently Dr.Piirainen is visiting researcher at the Sibelius Academy with a artistic postdoc research project on clarinet compositions with Jewish themes by Alexander, Grigory and Yulian Krein, funded by the Finnish Cultural Foundation.

-Anne's vast musical education includes the postgraduate Concert Soloist degree from the Royal Antwerp Conservatory, Belgium, and Master of Music degrees from the Rotterdam Conservatory (Prof. Walter Boeykens) and Moscow State Tchaikovsky Conservatory (Prof. Vladimir Sokolov).
+Her vast musical education includes the postgraduate Concert Soloist degree from the Royal Antwerp Conservatory, Belgium, and Master of Music degrees from the Rotterdam Conservatory (Prof. Walter Boeykens) and Moscow State Tchaikovsky Conservatory (Prof. Vladimir Sokolov).

-Anne is a distinguished and passionate chamber musician.
+Dr. Piirainen is a distinguished and passionate chamber musician.
 As member of various ensembles, she has taken part in renowned festivals as Grachtenfestival Amsterdam, November Music Tilburg, Gaudeamus Festival Rotterdam, Schnittke-Festival Moscow, Festival van Vlaanderen, Bury Music Festival, Festival d ́eté de Nice and many others.
 Recitals with piano she has held in numerous European countries, Morocco and Canada.

-Between 1997 and 2012, Anne has been working as freelance player (Bb/A, Eb and Bass clarinet) in all main symphonic and opera orchestras in Belgium, since 2012 also in Sweden and is now based in Finland.
+Between 1997 and 2012, she has been working as freelance player (Bb/A, Eb and Bass clarinet) in all main symphonic and opera orchestras in Belgium, since 2012 also in Sweden and is now based in Finland.